How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 How To Know If Your CPU Cooler Is Mounted Properly

-If your CPU temps range between 149 °F (65 °C) and 167 °F (75 °C) while under the workload and 50 °F (10 °C) and 59 °F (15 °C) while inactive, your CPU cooler is properly installed.
-But unless your temperature is higher than that, you might want to double-check your mounting again.
+Suppose your CPU temps range between 149°F (65°C) and 167°F (75°C) while under the workload and 50°F (10°C) and 59°F (15°C) while inactive, your CPU cooler is appropriately installed.
+But unless your temperature exceeds that, you might want to double-check your mounting again.

 And make sure your CPU cooler is not loose.

-Before determining whether your CPU cooler is properly mounted, I suggest removing the motherboard from your chassis to get a better sight of the CPU cooler.
-If you are unable to do it, you can even install the CPU cooler without removing the motherboard.
+Before determining whether your CPU cooler is adequately mounted, remove the motherboard from your chassis better see the CPU cooler.
+If you cannot do it, you can even install the CPU cooler without removing the motherboard.

 Simply follow the methods listed below to complete the checking process.